vuejs/eslint-plugin-vue/docs/rules/no-shadow-native-events.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/no-shadow-native-events
-description: disallow `emits` which would shadow native html events
+description: disallow the use of event names that collide with native web event names
 ---

 # vue/no-shadow-native-events

-> disallow `emits` which would shadow native HTML events
+> disallow the use of event names that collide with native web event names

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> _**This rule has not been released yet.**_ </badge>